 Put your ripe strawberries into a household blender.
 Add one cup of water to the strawberries in the blender and blend on high for 3 to 5 seconds.
-Try not to exceed 5 seconds of blending time, or the strawberry seeds may be damaged.
+Try not to exceed 5 seconds of blending time, or the seeds may be damaged.
 Allow the components to sit for a minute or two.
 The viable seeds will sink and the unviable seeds will float along with the strawberry pulp.
-After the good strawberry seeds settle to the bottom, pour off the bad seeds and fruit pulp with the water.
+After the good seeds settle to the bottom, pour off the bad seeds and fruit pulp with the water.
 Rinse the seeds and then transfer them to a paper towel (or low-heat dehydrator) to dry.
-When dry, store the strawberry seeds in a cool, dry place.
+When dry, store them in a cool, dry place.

 If you prefer to use a non-blender method, you can try an alternative strawberry seed saving method.
 If you dehydrate a strawberry (or let it dry completely), you can use your thumb and forefinger to rub the strawberry so that the seeds fall off.
 Separate the seeds from the chaff and store in a cool, dry place.